BWBrook/localmap/docs/PIPELINE.md

 - `species_occurrences`: Downloads occurrence records for each resolved species and returns a tidy tibble with metadata (honouring configuration for minimum year, state province, latitude threshold, and optional boundary geometry).
-- `species_map`: Produces a static map image using the configured bounding box to visualise the occurrence points by species.
+- `species_map`: Produces a static map image using the configured bounding box, overlays the species occurrences, and can render supplementary point layers supplied via CSV (see `data$occurrence$map$additional_points`).
 - `cfg`: Loads configuration from `config/config.yaml`; ensure the ALA section defines a valid email and `download_reason_id`.
 - `raw_manifest`: Reads `metadata/data_manifest.csv` to enumerate input files.